It’s been over 10 years since Charlton graced the Premier League.

 Perhaps the biggest surprise during Charlton’s successful run was their lack of an out-and-out goalscorer.

-Euell finished the season as the side’s top goalscorer with 10, while the likes of Di Canio, Cole, Holland, Jonatan Johansson, Kevin Lisbie, Shaun Bartlett and Claus Jensen chipped in.
+Euell finished the season as the side’s top goalscorer with 10, while the likes of Di Canio, Cole, Holland, Kevin Lisbie and Shaun Bartlett chipped in.

 Charlton’s campaign was spring-boarded in September with a well-earned 3-2 win over Liverpool, thanks to a hat-trick by Lisbie.